jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/frinx-features.md

     feature:install odl-restconf
     feature:install odl-netconf-connector-all

-Multiple features can be installed on a single line
+Multiple features can be installed on a single line - use a space to separate e.g.:

     feature:install odl-restconf odl-netconf-connector-all